Investigating non-Keplerian motion in flare events with astrometric data: Analysis of the fitted results

 \subsection{Hotspots in circular orbits}

 We begin our analysis by considering the case in which the hotspot moves along a circular orbit confined to the equatorial plane.

-As shown in bottom-left panel of Fig.~\ref{23avg(diagram)}, we used the averaged flare data reported by GRAVITY (2023) \cite{abuter2023polarimetry} and performed parameter estimation for our models.
+As shown in bottom-left panel of Fig.~\ref{23avg_diagram_}, we used the averaged flare data reported by GRAVITY (2023) \cite{abuter2023polarimetry} and performed parameter estimation for our models.
 In this case, the black hole mass was treated as a free parameter.
 The resulting angular velocity is $\omega=1.13^{+0.54}_{-0.42}$, which does not provide conclusive evidence for super-Keplerian motion of the hotspot.
 This conclusion is consistent with that of the Ref.~\cite{abuter2023polarimetry}.
 Furthermore, the inferred mass and orbital radius exhibit a negative correlation in 2D contours, which also agrees with the findings of Ref.~\cite{abuter2023polarimetry}.
-In top-right panel of Fig.~\ref{23avg(diagram)}, we present the orbit obtained with the best-fit parameters.
-Our fitted model seems different from the results reported by the GRAVITY Collaboration (2023) \cite{abuter2023polarimetry}, where the best-fit track looks like a circle.
+In top-right panel of Fig.~\ref{23avg_diagram_}, we shows the best-fit orbit of the hotspot.
+Our results differ from those reported by the GRAVITY Collaboration (2023) \cite{abuter2023polarimetry}, where the best-fit track looks like a circle.
+We will discuss this discrepancy in Sec.~\ref{conclusion}.
 To quantify the goodness of fit, we consider the effective $\chi^2$ as follows,

-For the results shown in top-right panel of Fig.~\ref{23avg(diagram)}, we have $\chi^2_\text{eff}=0.18$.
-It yields a lower effective reduced value $\chi^2_{\rm eff}$, compared to pervious studies \cite{abuter2023polarimetry,yfantis2024hot}.
-However, from the posterior distributions in Fig.~\ref{23avg(diagram)}, the inferred black hole mass seems higher than the well-established value \cite{2017:GReffectS2,abuter2018redshift}.
-To address this inconsistency, we fixed the black hole mass at $M=4.3\times10^6 M_\odot$ \cite{GRAVITY:2021xju} to preform parameter estimation in bottom-left panel of Fig.~\ref{23avg(fixed mass-diagram)}.
-In this setup, the inferred non-Keplerian parameter is shown to be $\omega/\omega_k=1.45^{+0.35}_{-0.38}$, which nearly exceeds unity within the uncertainty range, indicating the possible presence of super-Keplerian motion.
-From the top-right panel of Fig.~\ref{23avg(fixed mass-diagram)}, the tracks based on the best-fit parameters still agrees well with the observed data, and the resulting reduced $\chi^2_\text{eff}(=0.29)$ value remains low, which suggests a good fit.
-We summarize the posterior median values of the parameters and corresponding uncertainty in Tab.~\ref{T1}.
+For the results shown in top-right panel of Fig.~\ref{23avg_diagram_}, we have $\chi^2_\text{eff}=0.18$.
+It yields a lower effective reduced value $\chi^2_{\rm eff}$, compared to previous studies \cite{abuter2023polarimetry,yfantis2024hot}.
+From the posteriors in Fig.~\ref{23avg_diagram_}, the median value of the inferred black hole mass seems larger than the well-established value \cite{2017:GReffectS2,abuter2018redshift,GRAVITY:2021xju}.
+We therefore fixed the black hole mass $M=4.3\times10^6 M_\odot$ \cite{GRAVITY:2021xju} to preform parameter estimation, which is shown in the bottom-left panel of Fig.~\ref{23avg_fixed_mass-diagram_}.
+In this setup, the inferred non-Keplerian parameter is shown to be $\omega/\omega_k=1.45^{+0.35}_{-0.38}$, which merely exceeds 1$\sigma$ within the uncertainty range.
+It indicates that the presence of super-Keplerian motion still remain insignificant.
+From the top-right panel of Fig.~\ref{23avg_fixed_mass-diagram_}, the tracks based on the best-fit parameters still agrees well with the observed data, where we have the reduced $\chi^2_\text{eff}(=0.29)$.